 The symptoms are – fever, malaise and nausea, pain in gums while eating, headaches, neck aches, and jaw aches, and serious tooth pain whereas the signs are – abscessed teeth, attrition of the teeth, bad breath, broken teeth, rampant tooth decay, and recurrent ANUG.

 Meth users and nonusers

-The probability of getting meth mouth decreases for a meth user provided he/ she maintains a good oral hygiene by proper brushing and flossing and also avoids taking sugary drinks.
-Meth addicts are susceptible for getting dry mouth – Xerostomia – that will cause dental decay, erosion of enamel and periodontal disease.
+The probability of getting meth mouth decreases for meth user-provided he/ she maintains good oral hygiene by proper brushing and flossing and also avoids taking sugary drinks.
+Meth addicts are susceptible to getting dry mouth – Xerostomia – that will cause dental decay, erosion of enamel, and periodontal disease.